Why Does Stanford Need Money?

-Stanford's endowment is not small ($22.2 billion as of August 31, 2015) but is best measured against Stanford's mission.
-The university must fund more than two-thirds of its operating expenses from other sources.
-The amount of endowment spent each year (about 5.5 percent) is carefully calibrated to enable these funds to support their purposes in perpetuity.
+Stanford's endowment is not small ($27.7 billion as of August 31, 2019) but is best measured against Stanford's mission.
+The university must fund more than three-quarters of its operating expenses from other sources.
+The amount of endowment spent each year (about 5 percent) is carefully calibrated to enable these funds to support their purposes in perpetuity.

 - Most gifts are restricted.

-The majority of gifts to Stanford, and more than 75 percent of endowment funds, are directed toward particular schools, departments, or programs.
+The majority of gifts to Stanford, and almost 80 percent of endowment funds, are directed toward particular schools, departments, or programs.
 Annual, expendable gifts provide vital flexibility.